Commercial Air Conditioning

-Every home needs fresh air to come into the building from outside for you to breathe, and for the safe operation of combustion appliances.
+All buildings need fresh air coming in from outside for you to breathe, and for the safe operation of combustion appliances.
 It’s also vital that stale and damp air and pollutants are removed – both for your health, and the integrity of the building.
 Opening windows and doors – so-called purge ventilation – teamed with extractor fans in kitchens and bathrooms will do the job, but of course causes heat loss.

-To ensure that you are saving energy but also creating a healthy home, it’s vital to consider how the house is ventilated.
+To ensure that you are saving energy but also creating a healthy environment, it’s vital to consider how the building is ventilated.
 Whole mechanical ventilation with heat recovery (MVHR) systems are a solution.
 They exchange stale air for fresh air, and recover heat in the process.

-What Is A Heat Recovery And Ventilation System?
+What Is A Heat Recovery & Ventilation System?